WestleyK/drive-mounting-script/README.md

 ## Quick start:

-first download if you havent already:
+First download if you havent already:
 `$ git clone https://github.com/WestleyK/drive-mounting-script.git` <br>
 Then you can put the `mount-driver-vX.X.sh` wherever you want, best in your home directory.